accsyn/accsyn-python-api/README.md

   * (Create) Returns a list if multiple entities were created.
   * PEP-8 compliant.
   * b2; (py3k) removed 'long' usage.
+  * b3; (py3k) fixed TypeError: a bytes-like object is required, not 'str'.

 v1.3-4
   * (task query) Fixed bug where additional expression were not detected.